CVE-2025-40206

 Technical details

 The vulnerability occurs when referencing a synproxy stateful object from the OUTPUT hook, which causes a kernel crash due to infinite recursive calls.
-The issue manifests as a stack guard page hit at specific memory addresses, triggering a kernel BUG condition.
-The call trace involves multiple functions including _findrrleaf, fib6tablelookup, ip6pol_route, and several others in the networking stack (NVD CVE).
+The issue manifests as a stack guard page hit at specific memory addresses (000000008bda5b8c, with stack range 000000003ab1c4a5..00000000494d8b12).
+The vulnerability affects the netfilter subsystem's nft_objref and objrefmap expressions validation functionality (NVD).

 Impact

-When exploited, this vulnerability results in a kernel crash, effectively causing a denial of service condition on the affected system.
-The crash occurs specifically when attempting to use synproxy objects in conjunction with the OUTPUT hook in netfilter rules (NVD CVE).
+When exploited, the vulnerability results in a kernel crash, effectively creating a denial of service condition.
+This occurs specifically when attempting to use synproxy objects in the OUTPUT hook, impacting system stability and availability (NVD).

 Mitigation and workarounds